mvcisback/SSLVC/report/report.md

 \end{center}\centerline{Table 2: VAD Accuracy}
 \centerline{}

-Here the results from each classifier are nearly perfect.
+The results from each classifier are nearly perfect.
 This is perhaps expected given the clear linear separability in figure 11.
 In fact, on inspection, the primary feature is unsurprisingly dominated by the energy level.

-Ultimately, we selected linear SVM for further processing, due to its simplicity and speed.
-After removing non-speech components from the signal, we create a database of each user’s speech using the calibration procedure mentioned in section 2.1.
-The system then trains each database separately in the same manner described for faces in section III.
+Because of the comparable accuracy of each classifier, our final implementation uses a linear SVM due to its simplicity and speed.

 Voice Classification
 --------------------

-10% of the data was separated for testing and the remaining 90% for training speech models for each class.
-The STFT of the signal uses non-overlaping rectangular windows as long corresponding to one frame.
-The samples per frame is computed as $\frac{\text{samples}}{\text{seconds}}
-\frac{\text{seconds}}{\text{frames}}$.
-Frame time serves as the base unit because frames are the base unit in the facial analysis, allowing for one-to-one comparisons.[^2] We then project the extracted features to a lower dimensional space using PCA.
-This procedure mirrors the technique described in section 3 for training the face databases.

 The procedure for classifying speech is summarized in figure 12.
 The resulting classification results are given in table 3.